 You can search something specific like “pizza” to see all pizzas from all restaurants in your area, or rather you can swipe through the pictures until you discover a new delicious food to try out.

-We all are different and have different taste.
-That is why at Foodswiper we offer you with a personalised experience.
+We all are different and have different tastes.
+That is why at Foodswiper we offer you a personalised experience.
 When you use Foodswiper, the system will learn what types of foods you like and which ones you don’t.

-Before you realise, the app will be showing you mostly foods you love.
+Before you realise it, the app will be showing you mostly foods you love.
 I.e. if you are a Chinese food lover, the app will automatically reorganise the order of the results to show you more Chinese food.
 This way you don’t have to waste time.